MadisonReed/amazon-payments/README.md

 ## Usage:

-Initialize the amazonPayment object with the environment variable, and all required config parameters
+Initialize the amazonPayment object with the environment variable, and all required config parameters.

+The `amazonPayments.Environment` object contains two properties: `Production` and `Sandbox`, pass one of these in the configuration object.

 __Example:__